demisto/content/Packs/SalesforceV2/Integrations/SalesforceV2/README.md

 Newly fetched incidents will be mirrored in the chosen direction.
 However, this selection does not affect existing incidents.
 **Important Note:** To ensure the mirroring works as expected, mappers are required, both for incoming and outgoing, to map the expected fields in Cortex XSOAR and Salesforce V2.

-## Breaking changes from the previous version of this integration - Salesforce V2
-%%FILL HERE%%
-The following sections list the changes in this version.

-### Commands
-#### The following commands were removed in this version:
-* *commandName* - this command was replaced by XXX.
-* *commandName* - this command was replaced by XXX.

-### Arguments
-#### The following arguments were removed in this version:

-In the *commandName* command:
-* *argumentName* - this argument was replaced by XXX.
-* *argumentName* - this argument was replaced by XXX.

-#### The behavior of the following arguments was changed:

-In the *commandName* command:
-* *argumentName* - is now required.
-* *argumentName* - supports now comma separated values.

-### Outputs
-#### The following outputs were removed in this version:

-In the *commandName* command:
-* *outputPath* - this output was replaced by XXX.
-* *outputPath* - this output was replaced by XXX.

-In the *commandName* command:
-* *outputPath* - this output was replaced by XXX.
-* *outputPath* - this output was replaced by XXX.

-## Additional Considerations for this version
-%%FILL HERE%%
-* Insert any API changes, any behavioral changes, limitations, or restrictions that would be new to this version.